55artix/Python-Projects/Homework8_Early_Feedback.md

-+ Fail: Checking that contents of test8.csv
++ Pass: Checking that contents of test8.csv
 ```
-hw8 Grade but not really,hw8 Grade,Full Name,Destined for Greatness
 hw8 Grade but not really,hw8 Grade,Full Name,Destined for Greatness
 0,????,Fake Name,Yes
 0,????,Not Real,Yes